-Additional Academic Policy information is available on the Dental Intranet.
+Additional Academic Policy information is available on NYU Global Home.

-The College of Dentistry recognizes that knowledge and information about bloodborne pathogens continue to change.
-This policy, therefore, will be reviewed by the New York University College of Dentistry Bloodborne Pathogens Policy Committee annually, and changes will be recommended as appropriate.
+The College of Dentistry recognizes that knowledge and information about bloodborne pathogens continues to change.
+Therefore, this policy will be reviewed annually and changes will be recommended as appropriate.

 Discrimination against employees, students, and applicants for admission or employment based solely on health status is unlawful.

-All health care workers and students are required to follow "Universal/Standard Precautions," which is the basis of the practices and procedures set forth in the College of Dentistry’s Bloodborne Pathogen Exposure Control Program (available on file).
+All health care workers and students are required to follow ‘Standard Precautions’, which is the basis of the practices and procedures set forth in the College of Dentistry’s Bloodborne Pathogen Exposure Control Program (available on file).

 Immunization for HBV is available and is recommended for all College of Dentistry employees and is mandatory for all students.

-A healthcare worker or student who is infected with HIV, HBV, HCV, or another bloodborne pathogen is encouraged to report his or her status to the College of Dentistry’s associate dean for clinical affairs or his designee.
-A health care worker or a student who is infected with HIV, HBV, HCV, or another bloodborne pathogen is not required to inform patients.
+A health care worker or student, who is infected with HIV, HBV, HCV or another bloodborne pathogen, is encouraged to report his/her status to the College of Dentistry’s Associate Dean for Clinical Affairs or his/her designee.
+A health care worker or a student, who is infected with HIV, HBV, HCV or another bloodborne pathogen, is not required to inform patients.

 Patients who have been exposed to bloodborne pathogens while being treated at the clinic shall be offered free counseling and testing.
 Results from such testing shall be disclosed only in accordance with applicable federal and state laws.